5 Reasons a Daily Quiet Time Is Part of My Homeschool Schedule

-When you’re feeling behind with homeschool, it is easy to think the best way to catch up on your curriculum is to do school all day long.
+When you’re feeling behind with homeschool, it is tempting to think the best way to catch up is to school all day long.
 If wintertime finds your house quite buried in snow like ours is, you may think, "Why not start cramming?
 We might as well do school seven solid hours a day like the brick and mortar schools.
 We can't get out and do much else!"

 What sounds like a great solution to feeling behind turns into a mix of bad news:

 I love chatting with my friends who have kids in public school because they remind me how much time is wasted in the classroom.
 This realization gives me permission to relax about our homeschool schedule.
-Kids who attend school get breaks throughout the day, so kids who are schooling at home should get breaks as well!
+Kids who attend school get breaks throughout the day.
+Kids who are schooling at home should get breaks as well!

 In our home, breaks take the form of a daily quiet time each afternoon.

 My kids are more motivated to work diligently on school work in the morning if we have a time each afternoon to recharge.
 Not only do the kids need this refresher every afternoon, but so do I!
-If i consume myself with staying on track with our schedule, I lose my joy and burn out quickly without any time to rest.
+If I push myself to stay on track with our schedule, I lose my joy and burn out quickly.

 Daily quiet time used to happen if I was lucky enough to get all the babies and toddlers to sleep at the same time.
-Sometimes I felt like I was stuck at home in the afternoon; however, it turned into a beautiful part of the day for me.
+Sometimes I felt stuck at home in the afternoon.
+However, it turned into a beautiful part of the day for me.
 As my kids got older, it has transitioned into a restful time we all love.
-Here are five reasons I am convinced we will never outgrew our habit of a daily quiet time.
+Following are five reasons I am convinced we will never outgrew our habit of a daily quiet time.

 1. A Break from the Family

 Homeschooling provides families with the chance to bond deeply with each other, but every good relationship needs a chance to breathe, too.
 During quiet time, Mom gets a break from the kids, and siblings get a break from each other.
 We love our resident toddler, Little Brave; however, we all need a break from him in the afternoon!
-After a few hours of quiet, we are all more prepared to deal with his loud, boisterous behavior when he wakes up again.
+After a few hours of quiet, we are all more prepared to deal with his loud, boisterous behavior after he wakes up.

 2. Time for Read-Alouds